microsoft/azuredevopslabs/readme.md

 <br>
 <span class="introText">
-The ALM VM is a virtual machine preinstalled with Visual Studio & Team Foundation server along with other supporting software coming pre-configured with sample projects, users, data and a set of hands-on-labs/demo scripts to get started with all the ALM Capabilities that Microsoft Visual Studio Team Foundation Server provides.
+The ALM VM is a virtual machine pre-installed with Visual Studio & Team Foundation server along with other supporting software coming pre-configured with sample projects, users, data and a set of hands-on-labs/demo scripts to get started with all the ALM Capabilities that Microsoft Visual Studio Team Foundation Server provides.
 </span>
 <br>
 <table class="mainTable" width="100%" cellspacing="0" cellpadding="0">